5 - Introduction to the transition plan

 🌐 English version of this image.

-The transition plan shall aim to decarbonise the organisation's activity as far as possible by minimising its GHG emissions.
-The organisation shall consider its transition plan as a process improvement action with a continuous improvement approach by taking into account the strengths of multicriteria approaches, and also as a means to reduce risks while seizing new opportunities linked to the energy-climate transition.
+The transition plan shall aim to decarbonise the organisation's activity as much as possible by minimising its GHG emissions.
+The organisation shall consider its transition plan as a continuous improvement approach by taking into account the strengths of multi-criteria approaches, and as a means to reduce risks while seizing new opportunities related to the energy–climate transition.

-Based on its GHG emissions profile, its maturity level and its level of Stakeholder engagementthe organisation shall define:
+Drawing on its GHG emissions profile, its maturity level and its level of Stakeholder engagement, the organisation shall build its transition plan by following these sub-steps:

-Step 5.1: the objectives set for the short, medium or long term.
+Step 5.1: define its objectives for the short, medium or long term.

-Step 5.5: the preparation for annual monitoring and the management of actions.
+Step 5.5: Prepare the annual monitoring of significant activity data. and management of the actions.

 🌐 English version of this image.

-🔎The definition of the Transition Plan and the whole of thestep 5 are compatible with and inspired by the Guide for the construction, implementation and monitoring of a transition plan by ADEME, except that Bilan Carbone® sets progressive requirements according to the organisation's maturity level.
+🔎The definition of the transition plan and the whole of thestage 5 are compatible with and inspired by the Guide for the construction, implementation and monitoring of a transition plan by ADEME, except that Bilan Carbone® sets progressive requirements according to the organisation's maturity level.

 Glossary related to the Transition Plan

-Transition Plan: A Transition Plan defines the set of actions (what is done), and the envisaged means (what is committed) for the reduction of emissions related to an organisation's activities, and the evolution of these activities to make them compatible with a low-carbon world (to a sufficient level) respecting the Paris Agreement.
+Transition plan: A transition plan defines the set of actions (what is done), and the envisaged means (what is committed) for reducing emissions related to an organisation’s activities, and the evolution of those activities to make them compatible with a sufficiently low-carbon world that complies with the Paris Agreement.

-Transition objectives: In the context of the Bilan Carbone® approach, they aim to reduce GHG emissions and enable the organisation to become more resilient.
-They are set for several time horizons (temporal horizons): short, medium or long term.
-They are consistent with the organisation's overall objectives and integrated into its overall strategy.
+Transition objectives: Within the Bilan Carbone® approach, they aim to reduce GHG emissions and enable the organisation to become more resilient.
+They are set for several time horizons: short, medium or long term.
+They are consistent with the organisation’s overall objectives and integrated into its overall strategy.

 Transition vision: it represents how the organisation projects its place in a low-carbon world (long term, up to 2050).
-It does not require a detailed description within the Bilan Carbone® framework, but it allows the organisation's future climate strategy to be projected.
+It does not require a detailed description within the Bilan Carbone®, but it allows the organisation’s future climate strategy to be projected.

-Transition strategy: The organisation's low-carbon transition strategy details the means envisaged to achieve the organisation's objectives while preserving, and ideally improving, its sustainability.
-The strategy covers material investments, intangible investments (such as R&D or skills), management and policy towards all its stakeholders (employees, but also suppliers, customers).
-Within the Bilan Carbone® framework, the Transition Plan will lead the organisation to evolve its operating model.
-As it progresses along the maturity path, the organisation will be led to reflect on the relevance of its activities, products and services in a low-carbon world.
+Transition strategy: The organisation’s low-carbon transition strategy details the means envisaged to achieve the organisation’s objectives while preserving, and ideally improving, its viability.
+The strategy covers material investments, intangible investments (such as R&D or skills), management and policy towards all stakeholders (employees, but also suppliers, customers).
+Within the Bilan Carbone®, the transition plan will lead the organisation to evolve its operating model.
+As it progresses through the maturity pathway, the organisation will be led to reflect on the relevance of its activities, products and services in a low-carbon world.

-Transition pathway: Within the Bilan Carbone® framework, the pathway is defined using a bottom-up approach: the emissions profile (current situation of the organisation) and the reduction potentials of actions make it possible to project an achievable pathway (trend and evolution of emissions) that strengthens the credibility of the objectives.
+Transition trajectory: Within the Bilan Carbone®, the trajectory is defined using an upward approach (so-called bottom-up): the emissions profile (the organisation's current situation) and the reduction potentials of actions make it possible to project an achievable trajectory (trend and evolution of emissions) that strengthens the credibility of the objectives.

-Action plan: A set of concrete actions envisaged to achieve the objectives of the Transition Plan.
-The action plan is established in the short term (until the next assessment renewal), even if some actions extend to the medium or long term.
-It is the operational translation of the Transition Plan and of the organisation's low-carbon transition strategy.
+Action plan: A set of concrete actions envisaged to achieve the objectives of the transition plan.
+The action plan is drawn up in the short term (until the next assessment renewal), even though some actions extend to the medium or long term.
+It is the operational translation of the transition plan and the organisation’s low-carbon transition strategy.

 🌐 English version of this image.